 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
-CM's relative strength trend has been declining over the last 4 months.
-This is a negative sign.
+CM's relative strength trend has been increasing over the last 4 months.
+This type of price action is favorable.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
-There is confirmation in CM's industry (Money Center Banks), as there are 2 companies that have a relative strength at or above 80.
+There is no confirmation in CM's industry (Money Center Banks) at this time.